OpenNebula/docs/source/administration/virtualization/vcenterg.rst

 - **No Security Groups**: Firewall rules as defined in Security Groups cannot be enforced in vCenter VMs.
 - There is a known issue regarding **VNC ports**, preventing VMs with ID 89 to work correctly through VNC.
 This is being addressed `here <http://dev.opennebula.org/issues/2980>`__.
+- OpenNebula treats **snapshots** a tad different from VMware.
+OpenNebula assumes that they are independent, whereas VMware builds them incrementally.
+This means that OpenNebula will still present snapshots that are no longer valid if one of their parent snapshots are deleted, and thus revert operatoins applied upon them will fail.

 Configuration
 =============